KhaiTPhan/ReadMe-Generator/README.md

 * Install Node.JS and the inquirer package.
 * Download the index.js file

-To invoke the app, check that you are in the correct folder and type the following in your terminal:
+To invoke the app, check that you are in the correct folder and type the following command in your terminal:

 ```bash
 node index.js